acro5piano/metabase-playbook/README.md

 ## Step 3

-Open http://YOUR_IP_ADDRESS:3000 and play with metabase.
+Open http://YOUR_IP_ADDRESS and play with metabase.

+# Go futher

+You might create a proxy to http://YOUR_IP_ADDRESS such as Cloudflare or CloudFront.
+Use whatever you want.